 Brooksbank has been welcomed into the fold as well.
-Last June, he attended the five-day Royal Ascot horse race (a fixture for members of The Firm, the nickname the younger royals have given their family) and in May he joined Eugenie, Beatrice, 29, and her then-boyfriend Dave Clark at London's Chelsea Flower Show.
+Last June, he attended the five-day Royal Ascot horse race and in May he joined Eugenie, Beatrice, 29, and her then-boyfriend Dave Clark at London's Chelsea Flower Show.
 "Jack was very much by Eugenie's side throughout," royals photographer Mark Stewart told People of the event.
 "It was quite a big thing to go to."

 Now, of course, they're more likely to be filled with chatter about their upcoming nuptials.
 Having waited seven years to get down on bended knee in Nicaragua (when asked if she was getting anxious for him to propose, Eugenie admitted "maybe," before adding she "knew" it would happen), Brooksbank was determined to set the perfect scene.
 "We had a beautiful volcano, sun was setting, birds were flying," he described in their BBC engagement interview.
 His future fiancée was impressed: "The lake was so beautiful," she said.
 "The light was just a special light that I've never seen.
 I actually said, 'This is an incredible moment,' and then he popped the question."